Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 - Mineral dust from the NT interior accumulates on panel surfaces

-- Biological growth (from the wet season) dries and bakes onto panel glass
+- Biological growth from the wet season dries and bakes onto panel glass

 - Hot, dry conditions make soiling more adhesive and harder to remove as the season progresses

 By October, a Darwin system that was cleaned in April may have accumulated 8–15% output loss from dry-season soiling alone.
+This makes solar panel cleaning in Darwin essential before the dry season begins.

-The Recommended Darwin Cleaning Schedule
+The Recommended Solar Panel Cleaning Schedule for Darwin

 Standard Single-Annual Clean: April–May